bhatiaabhinav/bhatiaabhinav.github.io.old/_publications/BSZhsdip2021.md

 title: "Tuning the Hyperparameters of Anytime Planning: A Deep Reinforcement Learning Approach"
 collection: publications
 permalink: publication/BSZhsdip2021
-excerpt: 'TLDR: Deep RL to control hyperparameters of anytime algorithms at runtime to optimize utility of the final solution.
+excerpt: 'TLDR: Deep RL to control hyperparameters of anytime algorithms at runtime to optimize quality of the final solution.
 Good results on _Anytime A*_ search algorithm.'
 date: 2021-05-18
 venue: 'ICAPS 2021 Workshop on Heuristics and Search for Domain-independent Planning'
 paperurl: 'https://openreview.net/forum?id=c7hpFp_eRCo'  # Not necessarily a PDF.
 Can be an arxiv link or aaai link.